 Adolescent Group Homes

 McAlister Institute offers three gender-specific homes where substance abusing teens can seek up to 21 days of non-medical, residential detox.
 While in the program, adolescents participate in assessments, individual counseling, structured recovery activities, group education, and self-help groups.
-Locations are kept confidential, so please call our Adolescent Intake Coordinator, Cicely Kaul, MA, to learn more information or to schedule an intake: 619-442-0277 x147.
+Locations are kept confidential, so please call our Adolescent Intake Coordinator to learn more information or to schedule an intake: 619-442-0277 x147.

 Safe Housing - Supportive Housing

 Safe Housing is a small residential home for women who have been referred by Child Welfare Services (CWS) and Child Protective Services (CPS) while they are in the process of reunifying with their children.
 An on-site, live-in manager helps offer a clean, safe, and supervised environment for women and children as they take the next steps towards living independently in the community.